sampig/EnergyConsumption/ScannerApp/README.md

 Author: [ZHU, Chenfeng](http://about.me/zhuchenfeng)

-This is the App of Energy Consumption.
+This is the App of Energy Consumption Scanner.
+This App will display the diagram of appliances' energy consumption via scanning QR code.

 Table of contents
 -----------------